MoyuST/CSC3050-Computer-Architecture/README.md

 # CSC3050 Computer Architecture

 This is my favorite course during my university life at CUHK(SZ).
-This course kind of is the first CSC course introduce me to some real coding.
+This course kind of is the first CSC course introduces me to some real coding.
 <br>
 I still remembered how struggling it is to do the homework: I always started doing each assignment once it released and working on it for three whole weeks till the last sec.
 But I always handled each of them just right before the DDL😂.
 <br>
 I really appreciated all the help I received from my friends at that time which really saved my life.